-- Manage transition
+Manage transition

-- Built form presents as two storeys with upper floors recessed, responding to low-scale streets.
+Built form presents as two storeys with upper floors recessed, responding to low-scale streets.

-- Attractive streetscape
+Attractive streetscape

-Quality architecture using materials, colours and feature elements that match the development pattern of the street. - Garden corridors - Well-landscaped green corridor at front and rear with quality planting and canopy trees creates a garden setting that softens the built form. - Consolidation Consolidating multiple sites and vehicle access points avoids tall skinny buildings, allows more space for landscaping and ensures the visual impact of the building can be managed within the site.
+Quality architecture using materials, colours and feature elements that match the development pattern of the street.

+3 Well-landscaped green corridor at front and rear with quality planting and canopy trees creates a garden setting that softens the built form.

+Consolidating multiple sites and vehicle access points avoids tall skinny buildings, allows more space for landscaping and ensures the visual impact of the building can be managed within the site.